Sluthsaber95/youtube_video_player_clone/specs.md

 Issues found

++ Full-screen mode for webkit doesn't work if css-grid is implement; only for Mozilla
+    + SOLUTIONS TRIED:
+    + Tried to have an event listen for an "esc" key, so that I can trigger a promise object that can listen in for when the `document.webkitIsFullScreen` is toggled to false.
+So that I can change the wrapper display from block to grid Promise = 'pending' => esc triggered => document.webkitIsFullScreen = false => wrapper.style.display = "grid";

+Issues Solved

 + Full-screen mode still implement native browser video player capabilities
     + SOLUTION USED: Shadow DOM and interacting with Pseudo-classes which can be implemented
     https://css-tricks.com/custom-controls-in-html5-video-full-screen/#article-header-id-1